GROUND ZERO: History, Accreditation and Facilities

 Developed primarily to positively impact patient safety and improve the quality of care by training UToledo and NW Ohio healthcare professionals using simulation models, simulated clinical settings, virtual immersive environments and medical visualization.
 The IISC also serves as a hub for innovation and the fostering of industry partnerships to create and develop new products, processes and procedures.

-The Ruth M. Hillebrand Clinical Skills Center is located in the Center for Creative Education building, located on UToledo’s Health Science Campus.
+Located in the Center for Creative Education (CCE) building on UToledo’s Health Science Campus, the Ruth M. Hillebrand Clinical Skills Center creates standardized patient (SP) based educational (Formative and summative) activites, developing learner competencies in history taking, physical exam, and communication skills.
 The Center began as the Standardized Patient Program in 1991 in response to a need for medical, nursing, and allied health students to have more experience in patient interaction.
 The Standardized Patient Program was renamed the Clinical Skills Center in 2002, and then rededicated the Ruth M. Hillebrand Clinical Skills Center in 2005.

 Academic Test Center

 The Academic Test Center is an asset to the College of Medicine and Life Sciences at the University of Toledo.
 Although testing can be a stressful event, the staff in the Academic Testing Center are dedicated to providing all students with a fair and pleasant testing experience.
-They provide organized, proctored tests in classrooms across the Health Science Campus, as well as individual tests in the Academic Testing Lab.
-The University of Toledo College of Medicine test center is one of only 5 medical schools in the country with a Prometric testing facility on-site that provides only USMLE Step 1, Step 2 CK, and Step 3 exams.
-Students are encouraged to reach out with any questions about what the academic test center offers.
+They provide organized, proctored tests in classrooms across the Health Science Campus, as well as accommodated and make-up tests tests in the Academic Testing Lab.
+The University of Toledo College of Medicine test center is one of only 4 medical schools in the country with a Prometric testing facility on-site.
+Our Prometric testing facility provides only USMLE Step 1, Step 2 CK, and Step 3 exams.
+Students are encouraged to reach out with any questions about what the Academic Test Center offers.

 Academic Enrichment Center (AEC)